Hilton Head Island Bar Association

 Thank you to all of our distinguished faculty for their time and efforts to educate our members.

 CLEs are free to all members of the Hilton Head Bar Association.
-To join the Hilton Head Bar, please mail $115.00 to the attention of treasurer Tyler Melnick at Finger, Melnick & Brooks, 35 Hospital Center Commons, Suite 200, Hilton Head Island, SC 29926.
+To join the Hilton Head Bar, please mail your dues check to the attention of treasurer Tyler Melnick at Finger, Melnick & Brooks, 35 Hospital Center Commons, Suite 200, Hilton Head Island, SC 29926.

 To reserve your spot in our CLES, or if you are interested in speaking to our membership, please contact Margaret S. Day, Vice President, at Law Office of Margaret S. Day, LLC, P.O.
 Box 763, Bluffton, SC 29910 or (843) 836-3714.